- What are dividends declared?

 For your reference, a special resolution in Singapore will look like this.

-Step 4: Declare dividends
+Step 4: Declare dividend singapore company

 Upon the passing of the company resolution, you can officially declare your dividend on declaration date.